 Slowly but surely, some semblance of normality is returning to the way we live our lives in England.
-Covid-19 hotspots in some regions continue to cause concern but lockdown restrictions are gradually being eased across the country as a whole.
+COVID-19 hotspots in some regions continue to cause concern, but lockdown restrictions are gradually being eased across the country as a whole.

-Not only has the past fortnight seen a huge increase in the number of jobseekers looking for positions outside London, a similar spike has been noted in the number of city residents looking to relocate to quieter corners of the country.
+Not only has the past fortnight seen a huge increase in the number of jobseekers looking for positions outside London, but a similar spike has been noted in the number of city residents looking to relocate to quieter corners of the country.

 According to the latest figures from the Escape the City careers advisory service, the last two weeks saw twice as many jobseekers proactively looking to escape the capital as during the same period last year.
 For April as a whole, the number of active home buyers in London who registered their interests with estate agents in other parts of England also doubled compared to 2019.

 Importantly, the apparent exodus is by no means exclusive to London.
-Hamptons estate agency has also reported growing interest in relocation to rural locations among buyers in Birmingham, Manchester and other major cities.
+Hamptons estate agency has also reported growing interest in relocation to rural locations among buyers in Birmingham, Manchester, and other major cities.

-For Londoners, some of the most attractive postcodes for those looking to escape the city included Milton Keynes in Buckinghamshire, Ipswich in Suffolk and Worthing in Sussex.
-One of the few things all of these destinations have common is a resident population at least twice as spread out as in London.
+For Londoners, some of the most attractive postcodes for those looking to escape the city included Milton Keynes in Buckinghamshire, Ipswich in Suffolk, and Worthing in Sussex.
+One of the few things all of these destinations have in common is a resident population at least twice as spread out as in London.

-Aylesbury Vale in rural Buckinghamshire attracted a particularly heavy attention from London-based movers during April.
+Aylesbury Vale in rural Buckinghamshire attracted particularly heavy attention from London-based movers during April.
 Whereas the proportion of people from London organising viewings in the region would normally have been less than 30% for April, approximately 44% of those signing for viewings in post-Covid England were currently located in London.

-Along with the desire to seek safe and quiet refuge outside the big cities, the UK’s shift towards a predominantly home-based workforce for many businesses is also credited with fueling this ongoing exodus.
+Along with the desire to seek safe and quiet refuge outside the big cities, the UK’s shift towards a predominantly home-based workforce for many businesses is also credited with fuelling this ongoing exodus.
 A growing number of businesses have announced that they will not be returning to their prior and predominantly office-based operational model, even when lockdown restrictions are entirely eliminated.

 The benefits of working from home for businesses and employees alike are predicted to radically change where and how millions of workers across the UK live their lives.
-Whether it is avoiding crowds, eliminating time-consuming commutes or simply staying safe, the potential benefits of working home are appealing to more people than ever before.
+Whether it is avoiding crowds, eliminating time-consuming commutes, or simply staying safe, the potential benefits of working from home are appealing to more people than ever before.